 Nothing is more telling about the recent terrorist attacks in the United States than the nature of their targets.
-The Twin Towers in New York City represented the future, modernity, America’s optimistic outlook of the world and, more recently, of globalization.
+The Twin Towers in New York City represented the future, modernity, America’s optimistic outlook of the world, and, more recently, of globalization.
 The terrorist attacks constitute a direct hit against those values, which is the main reason why the whole Western world immediately rallied in support.
 But that’s not the whole story.
 Many people around the world outside the traditionally defined Western nations showed profound consternation, but others clearly did not.
 Many citizens of Third World nations did not jump out in solidarity with America and most of those governments, even when outwardly supportive, were less than wholeheartedly committed to their words.

 The purpose of this essay is to look into the rationale that lies in the minds of many of those peoples and governments.
 The idea is to create a framework that may help the reader understand another perspective on the events of September eleven.
 This approach does not attempt to diminish the gravity of the attacks or in any way to justify them, but rather to analyze the nature of those responses and explore their meaning.

 Not having been directly affected by the attacks, all other nations around had to take a position on these.
 Some, like the Canadians, did not even blink; if anything, their complaints had to do with being taken for granted for something they were already doing anyway.
 Others reacted ably or less so, but largely paying lip service to the cause against a common international enemy, without giving too much weight to their response inside their societies.
 In some cases, social responses, for or against supporting the United States, forced their respective governments into action.
-Either way, the intellectual, political and academic debate in many of those societies concentrated on three issues: the culprits, the more profound causes of the events, and the theories and hypothesis that attempt to explain the complexity of present world reality, as well as to propose alternative future scenarios.
+Either way, the intellectual, political, and academic debate in many of those societies concentrated on three issues: the culprits, the more profound causes of the events, and the theories and hypotheses that attempt to explain the complexity of present world reality, as well as to propose alternative future scenarios.

 The first thing that was noticeable in the attacks was the symbolism of the chosen targets.
 Although the terrorists did not directly claim responsibility for their acts, their actions speak for themselves: they are against heresy, against what they see as godless in the way that modern society (the archetype of which is undoubtedly the United States) has come about.
-The favorite targets of terrorists in the Middle East have not been religious schools, synagogues or, what would be far more symbolic, settlements in the occupied territories, but shopping malls, discos and fast food outlets like McDonald’s and Sbarros.
+The favorite targets of terrorists in the Middle East have not been religious schools, synagogues, or, what would be far more symbolic, settlements in the occupied territories, but shopping malls, discos, and fast food outlets like McDonald’s and Sbarro.
 There could hardly be any doubt that it is disbelievers, in a very twisted religious definition, or modernity, in a narrower sense, that were attacked.

 The latter notwithstanding, the debate in many intellectual and political circles around the world took a different slant.
 Seen from afar, many observers thought that the attacks, as bloody and heinous as they might be, were justified.
 Their views ranged from the specific to the abstract, but all coincided in at least one factor: they evidenced a profound resentment, if not hatred, against the United States.
 Some thought that the Americans had earned the attacks because of their support of Israel (or their indifference towards the plight of the Palestinians); others explained it in terms of the abuse that they believe globalization represents in the world, in the form of destruction of traditional ways of living or exploitation of the poor by the wealthy; another approach was that America sustains illegitimate regimes in power.
 What these observations have in common is that they show a deep misunderstanding of the United States, as well as resentment against it.
 It is needless to argue that those positions immediately led to a very peculiar form of moral relativism.
 Terrorism is to be condemned, many of them said, but sometimes it may be justified.